rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 ### :fontawesome-solid-diagram-project: **Monitoring Network Diagram**

-Below is a visual example showing how the `br-lab` monitoring network is configured, connecting different laboratories and devices for a unified and efficient testing environment.
+Below is a visual example that shows how the `br-lab` monitoring network is configured, connecting different laboratories and devices for a unified and efficient testing environment.
 ![br-lab_diagram.svg](../../img/tools_imgs/br-lab_diagram.svg)
 ---